martynling/vue-filter-control/README.md

 - Vue.js ^`1.0.16`
 - vue-selectize  (Vue.js v1 branch currently pulls from github.com/martynling/vue-selectize)

-You may also need to include the following dependency:
-- jquery `"^2.1.3"` (vue-selectize is dependent on selectize which is dependent on jquery)
+- jquery `"^3.3.1"` (vue-selectize is dependent on selectize which is dependent on jquery.
+We require v3 of jquery since v2 has security vulnerabilities)

 # Installation